 Children under six are not required to submit testing or vaccine information, while passengers transiting are also exempt.

 Turkey's death toll stands at 83,231, with more than 9.7 million cases registered.
 After a tough first year, the situation improved markedly following a number of strict lockdowns and restrictions on socializing, although numbers rose again in July.
 Although omicron is now spreading, authorities have played down its threat, recently halving quarantine time for anyone testing positive to 14 days.
 The country has fully vaccinated just over 62% of the population as of January 7.

 What can visitors expect?

-Nightly curfews and Sunday lockdowns have now been removed and cafes and restaurants can serve unlimited numbers of people.
-Concerts are also allowed with no capacity restrictions, but are subject to a midnight curfew.
-Social distancing rules remain in place.
+Nightly curfews and Sunday lockdowns have now been removed and cafes and restaurants can serve unlimited numbers

 Museums have reopened, although mask wearing, social distancing and hygiene measures remain in place.